Thesleepybminh/PulseAI_Heartbeat/README.md

 # PulseAI_Heartbeat
-# This Pulse AI was meant to be a sub version for the Psychology mobile app that was not completed on time: https://github.com/Thesleepybminh/Psychological_App
+# This Pulse AI was meant to be a sub version for my Psychology mobile app that was not completed on time: https://github.com/Thesleepybminh/Psychological_App.
+Nevertheless they are two separate works